bttv-android/bttv/README.md

 3. Transfer to device and [install apk](https://www.wikihow.com/Install-APK-Files-from-a-PC-on-Android)
    > (Adb installed and device connected?
 Try the : `./install` script)

-## For contributers
+# For contributers

-> Read the patch it yourself part above aswell!
+> Read the patch it yourself part (the hard way) above aswell!

 Do the following once: